Pick a version

 hal deploy apply

-Note: If you’re deploying to your local machine, that command may need to
+Note: If you’re deploying to your local machine, you might need

 Connect to the Spinnaker UI

 Run the following command: